nobonobo/miniaudio-go/README.md

 ## TODO

-- Fix deadlock when not setting any device formats (should use device defaults).
-    - Issue is caused by the fact that we were using config to know channel.
-    - Need to find a way to set dta callback afte init, so we can know channel count within the data callback.
+- Find way to set data callback after device init, so format & channels can be read from device info.
-- Read number of channels from miniaudio context.
 - Generate intermittant C file after macros.